 Spelling, along with punctuation and layout, is one of the aspects included under Presentation Features.
-Presentation Features is one of the five assessment criteria for the Writing sub-test and you can find detailed information about these in the OET Preparation Support Pack.
+Presentation Features is one of the five assessment criteria for the Writing sub-test.
 Any spelling mistakes you make will be taken account of in your score for Presentation Features.

 You should use the title and address details specified in the task instructions.